Housing Benefit and Rate Relief for tenants

 How tenants qualify for Housing Benefit

-You can claim Housing Benefit if you're employed or unemployed.
-To be eligible for Housing Benefit, you must be liable for paying rent or rates on a property you live in as your main home.
+To be eligible for Housing Benefit, you and your partner must be of pension age.
+You must be liable for paying rent or rates on a property you live in as your main home.

 To decide how much Housing Benefit you're entitled to, the Housing Executive compares your income with the amount the government says you need.

 You can use the Government State Pension age calculator to check your state pension age at: Check your State Pension age

 You can claim Housing Benefit for:

 - some service charges